 Scars: Three days.

-- Chekhov's Gunman: The Lady is about to shoot Herod In the Back while he's drinking at the bar when a hand falls on her shoulder.
-She turns and sees the mad prospector from the prologue glaring at her.
+- Chekhov's Gunman: The Lady is about to challenge Herod while he's drinking at the bar when a hand falls on her shoulder.
+She turns and sees Dog Kelly, the prospector she left chained to a wagon wheel in the prologue, glaring at her.